luxlux/Labelpoint-Graphics-Format/README.md

 # LabelpointGrahicsFormat
-Node.js Implementation Labelpoint Graphics Format.
-Allows to build a graphic, pixel by pixel, for barcodeprinters which speak the Labelpoint printer language.
+Node.js Implementation of the Labelpoint Graphics Format.
+It allows to build a graphic, pixel by pixel, used by barcodeprinters which speak the Labelpoint printer language.
 It can be used to convert pictures into this format.